arturmatlega/instalguru-blog-en/_drafts/how-to-purify-water-at-home-home-water-filtration-system.md

   - provided that it has good quality.
 The problem is, however, that tap water is not always quite pure - therefore many homeowners decide to invest in special equipment like a water purifier or a home water filtration system.
-photo: ''
+photo: "/uploads/domowa-stacja-uzdatniania-wody-glowne.jpg"
-photo_desc: ''
+photo_desc: Water purification - home water filtration system
 faq: []
-author_name: ''
+author_name: Maksymilian Ignacyk
-author_desc: ''
+author_desc: Sales and Marketing Specialist at Instalguru
-author_photo: ''
+author_photo: "/uploads/maks.jpg"
-toc: false
+toc: true
 hreflangs: []

 ---